GiggleLiu/ScientificComputingForPhysicists/contents/chap2/julia-type.md

 102334155
 ```

 Oops, it is really slow.
-There is definitely a better way to calculate the Fibonacci number, but let us stick to the current implementation for now.
+There is definitely a better way to calculate the Fibonacci number, but let us stick to this recursive implementation for now.

 If you know the Julia type system, you can implement the Fibonacci number in a zero cost way.
 The trick is to use the type system to calculate the Fibonacci number at compile time.
 There is a type `Val` defined in the `Base` module, which is just a type with a type parameter.
 The type parameter can be a number: